 - Step #1: Use the keyboard shortcuts “Alt + T + O + F + (Alt + C)” or “Alt + F + T + F + (Alt + C)” to get to the Maximum Change input field in the Excel Options dialog.

 - Step #2: Enter a new value for Maximum Change.

 - Step #3: Press the Enter key.

 Problem #3: The Goal Seeking Problem Has Multiple Solutions

 Some Goal Seek problems may have (theoretically) multiple solutions.

 In the Excel 2016 Bible, John Walkenbach provides a typical example of such situation: problems involving square numbers or square roots.
-The reason why such problems may have multiple solutions is because, as explained at Math Planet, any positive real number has 2 square roots.
+The reason why such problems may have multiple solutions is because any positive real number has 2 square roots.
 One of these square roots is positive and the other is negative.

 When facing such situations, you may want to refer to my explanation above regarding how the iterative process used by the Goal Seek tool works.
 Of particular importance is the fact that Excel uses the current value of the Changing Cell as the base from which the iterations begin.

 The consequence of this, as explained by John Walkenbach in the Excel 2016 Bible, is that:

 If you use goal seeking when multiple solutions are possible, Excel gives you the solution that is closest to the current value.